telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

         }
     });

 The `viewModel` contains three major pieces.
 The `albums` property is a Kendo UI DataSource that will read the albums from the server.
-In the code, there is a lot of configuration information passed to the DataSource constructor that sets up the server-side filtering and paging by using OData.
+In the code, there is a lot of configuration information passed to the DataSource constructor that sets up the server-side filtering and paging by using oData.

 The `viewAlbumDetails` property contains a function that will be bound to the click on each album.
 This is used to show the album details window.